The Alchemaster's Apprentice

 The Alchemaster's Apprentice is a fantasy novel by Walter Moers, first published in August 2007.
 It is the fifth of his novels set on the continent of Zamonia, and as in the earlier Ensel and Krete and The City of Dreaming Books, Moers purports to be acting merely as the translator of a work by the Zamonian writer Optimus Yarnspinner.
+An English translation by John Brownjohn was published in 2010.

 The novel is described on the title page as 'a culinary fairy tale', reflecting the importance within the story of the theme of cooking and eating.

 Synopsis

 The novel takes place in Malaisea, the "least healthy place in Zamonia".
 The city is dominated by the Alchemaster of the title, Ghoolion, who lives in a building which towers over the town and who combines a range of activities: alchemy; controlling the city's Ugglies (roughly equivalent to witches); spreading disease among the city's inhabitants; and painting pictures of natural disasters.

-The novel's other main character is Echo, a Crat (an animal identical to a cat except that it can speak all languages and has two livers).
+The novel's other main character is Echo, a Crat (an animal identical to a cat except that it can speak all languages, has near perfect memory and two livers).
 On the death of his owner, Echo faces starvation until he makes a deal with the Alchemaster: the latter will fatten the Crat for a month, in return for which he will then be permitted to kill Echo and extract his fat.
 Ghoolion intends to use the fat for various alchemistic purposes, but in particular as the final ingredient which he needs to secure the secret of eternal life: it turns out that Echo's deceased owner had been the long-lost lover of Ghoolion, who intends to bring her back to life.

 Echo attempts to escape from his pact, enlisting the help of a Tuwituwu (a one-eyed species of owl) by the name of Theodore T. Theodore, and the last Uggly in Malaisea, Izanuela, who is in love with Ghoolion.
 Echo and Izanuela plan to use a love potion to make Ghoolion return the Uggly's love.
 The plan fails, and Izanuela is killed, but in revenge the living houses of the Uggly destroy Ghoolion's castle.
 Echo is saved and sets off in search of his own love with a female Crat.